-Adderall is a combination medication containing four salts of amphetamine.
 Adderall is used in the treatment of attention deficit hyperactivity disorder and narcolepsy.
 It is also used as an athletic performance enhancer and cognitive enhancer, and recreationally as an aphrodisiac and euphoriant.

 Adderall is made up of 25% levoamphetamine and 75% dextroamphetamine – both are psychostimulant amphetamines.
 While dextroamphetamine works mostly on the central nervous system, levoamphetamine is more active in the peripheral nervous system.
 They improve attention, focus and alertness.